fmrtl73/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model/generating-tokens.md

         --token-duration=1y)
     ```

-3. Save the storage admin token in the `pxctl` [context](/reference/cli/authorization/#contexts):
+4. Save the storage admin token in the `pxctl` [context](/reference/cli/authorization/#contexts):

     ```text
     /opt/pwx/bin/pxctl context create admin --token=$ADMIN_TOKEN
     ```

-4. Save the Kubernetes token in a secret called `portworx/px-user-token`:
+5. Save the Kubernetes token in a secret called `portworx/px-user-token`:

     ```text
-    kubectl -n portworx create secret \
+    kubectl -n kube-system create secret \
       generic px-user-token --from-literal=auth-token=$KUBE_TOKEN
     ```
-5. Annotate the Kubernetes secret so that other components like Stork and PX-Backup do not backup this resource.
+6. Annotate the Kubernetes secret so that other components like Stork and PX-Backup do not backup this resource.

     ```text
-    kubectl -n portworx annotate secret px-user-token \
+    kubectl -n kube-system annotate secret px-user-token \
       stork.libopenstorage.org/skipresource=true
     ```

-You can now set up Kubernetes storage classes to use this secret to
+You can set up Kubernetes storage classes to use this secret to
 get access to the token to communicate with Portworx.

 <!-- too much word repetition, reword -->

-Once you have completed the steps in this section, continue to the **Storage class setup**
+After you have completed the steps in this section, continue to the **Storage class setup**
 section.